 We used Thrift to generate the client and server stubs.
 The API is relatively modest.
 The client (in python) submits HiveQL command along with metastore information and cluster information and gets a command_id in response.
 The client polls the server and receives a completed status when the command is done.
 If the user wishes to cancel a running query, the client can pass a cancel request to QHS with the appropriate command_id.
 QHS maintains per-client state in its internal data structures and uses one thread to handle a command at a time.
 QHS needs to keep track of currently running mapreduce jobs and associate them with command_ids in case it needs to cancel a running mapreduce job.
 We also implemented a graceful shutdown of QHS that waits for currently running queries to complete to make it easier to release new internal versions of Hive with minimal disruption to our users.

 The net effect of QHS was that the .

 There was one issue that was a little perplexing.
 After running for a week or so, QHS starting throwing “too many files open” exceptions.
 A quick lsof call confirmed that there were numerous open file handles.
 Surprisingly, though, these all pointed to jar files.
 After some investigation, we found that the URLClassLoader leaks file handles to jars it opens (see this link for some dirty details).
 These are never garbage collected.
 We ended up using the non-standard ClassLoaderUtil.releaseLoader to free up resources.
 Java 7 has a nicer solution for this where URLClassLoader has a close method that performs the necessary cleanup.

-If you’re interested in giving Qubole a try, please sign up here for a free account.
+If you’re interested in giving Qubole a try, please sign up to start your free trial.